-List of acronyms used 7 Preface 8 1.
-Introduction .
-13 2.
-Correspondence with international legal acts in force and strategic documents, synergy with other projects .
-17 3.
-Goal and the intervention logic of the Strategy - strategic and operational objectives .
-21 4.
-Recommended measures and activities .
-24 Strategic Objective 1 (SO1) Preservation, protection, recovery and sustainable use of plant, animal and fungi species in the Carpathian region .
-25 Operational Objective 1.1 (00 1.1) Assessment of the regional and local conservation status of plant, animal and fungi species .
-25 Measure 1.1.1.
-Collection of data on plant, animal and fungi species 25 Measure 1.1.2.
-Development and maintenance of a database on plant, animal and fungi species 26 Measure 1.1.3.
-Assessment of the conservation status of plant, animal and fungi species 26 Measure 1.1.4.
-Identification and assessment of threats to the preservation of plant, animal and fungi species 26 Operational Objective 1.2 (00 1.2) Planning the measures and activities for the preservation, protection, recovery, and sustainable use of plant, animal and fungi species .
-27 Measure 1.2.1.
-Identification of the target priority species 27 Measure 1.2.2.
-Planning measures and activities for the preservation, protection, or recovery of species 27 Measure 1.2.3.
-Assessment of the need for the extension or designation of protected areas for the preservation, protection, or recovery of the target priority species 28 Measure 1.2.4.
-Planning activities for the sustainable use of wild species 28 Measure 1.2.5.
-Planning activities for the sustainable use of the local Carpathian breeds of livestock and cultivated plant varieties 28 Measure 1.2.6.
-Planning transboundary cooperation activities for the preservation, protection, recovery, and sustainable use of plant, animal and fungi species μ 29
+List of acronyms used 6 Preface 7 1.
+Introduction 13 2.
+Correspondence with international legal acts in force and strategic documents, synergy with other projects 17 3.
+Goal and the intervention logic of the Strategy - strategic and operational objectives 22 4.
+Recommended measures and activities 26 Strategic Objective 1 (SO1) Preservation, protection, recovery and sustainable use of plant, animal and fungi species in the Carpathian region 27 Operational Objective 1.1 (OO 1.1) Assessment of the regional and local conservation status of plant, animal and fungi species 27 Measure 1.1.1.
+Collection of data on plant, animal and fungi species 27 Measure 1.1.2.
+Development and maintenance of a database on plant, animal and fungi species 28 Measure 1.1.3.
+Assessment of the conservation status of plant, animal and fungi species 28 Measure 1.1.4.
+Identification and assessment of threats to the preservation of plant, animal and fungi species 28 Operational Objective 1.2 (OO 1.2) Planning the measures and activities for the preservation, protection, recovery, and sustainable use of plant, animal and fungi species 29 Measure 1.2.1.
+Identification of the target priority species 29 Measure 1.2.2.
+Planning measures and activities for the preservation, protection, or recovery of species 29 Measure 1.2.3.
+Assessment of the need for the extension or designation of protected areas for the preservation, protection, or recovery of the target priority species 30 Measure 1.2.4.
+Planning activities for the sustainable use of wild species 30 Measure 1.2.5.
+Planning activities for the sustainable use of the local Carpathian breeds of livestock and cultivated plant varieties 31 Measure 1.2.6.
+Planning transboundary cooperation activities for the preservation, protection, recovery, and sustainable use of plant, animal and fungi species 31